 We then get to meet the Secretary of Tourism.
-He is doing an interview on the issue of riots and protests and how it effects tourism.
+He is doing an interview on the issue of riots and protests and how it affects tourism.
 He is trying to invite tourists to come back to Rio.
-So we enjoy our 5 minutes of fame – though we are only know by few people in Brazil.
+So we enjoy our 5 minutes of fame – though we are only known by a few people in Brazil.

-Seeing Christ the Redeemer has been one of our “must sees”.
+Seeing Christ the Redeemer has been one of our “must see”.
 My son blogs on all the big things of the world and he will definitely be adding this to his list.